+I am a scout leader from the Ft.
+Worth/Keller area in Texas.
 I have been overweight for most of my adult life.
 A friend posted a link to the Forks Over Knives documentary on my Facebook page back in February of 2012.
 I watched it one night, then asked my wife to watch it with me the next night.
 Needless to say, we were both intrigued.

 We decided to give the “plant-strong” eating lifestyle a two-week trial.
 We both had no problem eating veggies, fruits, and whole grains, but didn’t want to commit fully until we were sure that this wasn’t just something that we might start & stop.